Nigeria: Gunmen free hundreds of inmates in jailbreak | DW | 23.10.2021

 According to Nigeria's prison service a large group of gunmen launched an attack on the facility late on Friday.

-The dynamite the gang used to blast one of the walls gave them access to a prison yard.
+The gunmen exchanged fire with prison officers and used dynamite to blast a hole in one of the facility's walls.

+This gave the gang access to a prison yard.
 Around 575 prisoners who had been awaiting trial have been reported as missing while 262 had been recaptured.

 "While all the awaiting trial detainees were forced out ofcustody, the cells housing the convicts and the female inmates were not vandalised," the prison service said in a statement.